dkoguciuk/ensemble_learning_for_point_clouds/README.md

 # Authors

-This work was done with collaboration with [Łukasz Chechliński](http://wutrobotics.mchtr.pw.edu.pl/?page_id=356).
-Feel free to check out his great profile.
+This work was done with collaboration with Łukasz Chechliński [LinkedIn](https://www.linkedin.com/in/%C5%82ukasz-chechli%C5%84ski-38b469185) and Tarek El-Gaaly [LinkedIn](https://www.linkedin.com/in/tarekelgaaly/).

 ---